 What will be the price of the Toyota Land Cruiser hybrid?

-The Land Cruiser hybrid is expected to cost from USD 90,000.
+The Land Cruiser hybrid could cost from USD 90,000.

 Featured Image Source: Toyota